miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 A modernized version might add an addendum about how you should be fearless in this break-often approach because when you do break things, you now have AI assistance in getting it working again.
-They can scour your git histories and branches and spot what's what, cherry-picking that good parts like few human can, because this is their superpower.
+They can scour your git histories and branches and spot what's what, cherry-picking that good parts like few humans can, because this is their superpower.
 What they lack in creativity and initiative, they make up for in pattern recognition.
 That makes them a wonderful safetynet — a multi-threading Undo/Redo feature: Redo but better this time!